 Note* You can easily make this recipe free of animal products!
 Replace eggs with a vegan egg substitute in the batter, and for the glaze sub in coconut oil for butter and unsweetened vanilla almond milk instead of cow’s milk.
 Bam!
 Apple bread vegan friendly.

-Of course!
-We’re nothing if we’re not time efficient.
-This Apple Cinnamon Bread is great for bake sales, because a single batch of batter makes two loaves.
+This is great for bake sales, because a single batch of batter makes two loaves.
 You’re already ahead of the game.
 For events like a brunch or bake sales, you’ll definitely want to whip this up ahead of time!
 You can bake up a bunch of loaves a week or so in advance and freeze them the same day.
 They’ll be just as tasty when they thaw, and you won’t be stressed out.
 I know.
 We think of everything.

 - 3 Cups All-Purpose Flour